 Patients can call to schedule an appointment.
 If a referral is required from your insurance company we will request you contact your primary care provider's office to place referral.

 A questionnaire will be sent to you via email to fill out your personal and family history.
 The program used for this questionnaire is called CRA.
 Keep in mind that it can take time to get appropriate details from family members; therefore, we recommend you start gathering the information as soon as possible.
-Both in person and virtual office visits are offered.

 At your scheduled appointment your genetics provider will review your personal and family history, provide education regarding cancer genetics and review advantages and disadvantages of genetics testing.
 You will have any opportunity to ask questions and decide if cancer genetic testing is appropriate for you.